21 million students learn Spanish around the world. In this post, you will discover why you should join them.

 8. The discipline required to learn Spanish is transferable

 In ‘The Power of Habit’, Charles Duhigg wrote about something he called a ‘keystone’ habit.
-These types of habits are useful because when you focus them, they affect all other areas of your life.
+These types of habits are useful because when you focus on them, they affect all other areas of your life.
 One of the most important keystone habits is willpower.

 If you can develop the discipline to sit down and do 30 minutes of Spanish study after a full days work, you will grow your willpower muscle.